- About WKU T&D

 - Faculty & Staff

 Design & Technology at WKU

 An excellent stage manager is essential to any successful theatre or dance production.
 Students at WKU learn to work closely with directors, actors, dancers, and designers to help bring about a cohesive work of art.
-After completing the appropriate course work, students have the opportunity to hone their skills by stage managing one of our many Mainstage & Next Stage productions.
+After completing the appropriate course work, students have the opportunity to hone their skills by stage managing one of our many MainStage and studio productions.